puyu-wasi/quechua-from-english/README.md

 The materials here range from learning materials to quechuan media.
 Most of the information here is in the form of links to external resources, however there is also some basic language fundentials provided, and some items availible for download.

-# Learning Southern Quechua (as an English speaker)

 ### Alphabet